CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/30-docker-local.md

 1. Via Nuget packages
     1. Add a a file named `Packages.txt` in the `./components` folder with the names of the nuget packages for the components you want to install.
     2. If the Nuget packages are not available publicly add a `nuget.config` file in the `./components` folder.
 Either pass the password token to the `nuget.config` or create a `KEY` environment variable with it.
 2. Copy the relevant DLLs for the components in the `./components/ServerComponent` folder.

+You will also need to load in the deps.json files that are compiled in your C# projects.

+If you are wanting to debug your additions locally then you will also want to copy in the .PDB files.